cx0/neurips-llm-efficiency/README.md

 ### First stage evaluation

 Each submission folder includes a Dockerfile and python files required for `helm` evaluation.
 For convenience, here is a compressed file containing all submissions together: [all_submissions.zip](./all_submissions.zip).
+Team name for both tracks is `ziggurat`.

 - 4090 track
 	- [Submission #1](./4090_track/4090_submission_1.zip)